LudicMindStudio/RoadAheadTeamVault/Old Sailor Garp.md

 ![[garpsketches.jpg]]

-I did some rough sketches -Michael
+I did some rough sketches
+Check the rough sketches in the arts documents for more concepts -Michael
 # Dialogue